omahs/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 Task executor may run:

 * a single task on a single provider (`.run()` method).
 * multiple tasks on available providers (`.map()` and `.forEach()` methods).
-The maximum number of concurrently engaged providers is defined by the user; providers can be engaged more than once, until all tasks are executed.
+The maximum number of concurrently engaged providers is defined by the user; providers can be engaged more than once until all tasks are executed.
 * An initializing command runs once per engaged provider (`.beforeEach()`).
 It allows for the preparation of workers before processing the main batch of tasks.

 Users can also define the maximum number of concurrently engaged providers (`maxParallelTasks` parameter).